-Before preparing a configuration file in TFTP/FTP Server, make sure the device generating the configuration file is set to "Get IP address from DHCP" assignment.
-This is because that DHCP Auto-provisioning is running under DHCP mode, so if the configuration file is uploaded by the network type other than DHCP mode, the downloaded configuration file has no chance to be equal to DHCP when provisioning, and it results in MD5 never matching and causing the device to reboot endless.
+Before preparing a configuration file in TFTP/FTP Server, please make sure the device generating the configuration file is set to "Get IP address from DHCP" assignment.
+DHCP Auto-provisioning is running under DHCP mode, so if the configuration file is uploaded by the network type other than DHCP mode, the downloaded configuration file has no chance to be equal to DHCP when provisioning, and it results in MD5 never matching and causes the device to reboot endlessly.

-In order for your Managed Switch to retrieve the correct configuration image in TFTP/FTP Server, please make sure the filename of your configuration file is defined exactly the same as the one specified in in dhcpd.conf.
-For example, if the configuration image's filename specified in dhcpd.conf is "metafile", the configuration image filename should be named to "metafile" as well.
+In order to have your Managed Switch retrieve the correct configuration image in TFTP/FTP Server, please make sure the filename of your configuration file is defined exactly the same as the one specified in in dhcpd.conf.
+For example, if the configuration image's filename specified in dhcpd.conf is "metafile", the configuration image filename should be named "metafile" as well.

 Step 5.
-Place a copy of Firmware and Configuration File in TFTP/FTP
+Place a Copy of Firmware and Configuration File in TFTP/FTP